-We’ve been keeping an eye on Tropical Storm Elsa as it continues towards Florida.
-Although the storm is expected to mainly focus on western Florida, there will still likely be storms and rainfall in Orlando.
+We’ve been keeping an eye on Tropical Storm Ian as it continues towards Florida.
+Although the storm is could change course in the coming days, there will still likely be storms and rainfall in Orlando.

 Since hurricane season has begun, we’ve compiled a list of the top tips from our readers for going to Disney World during a hurricane!
 We have already shared our personal tips but wanted to share a few from other guests as well.

 It’s important to note that if you happen to be in Disney World during a hurricane and Disney considers it unsafe for guests and Cast Members, you may be asked to shelter in place at your resort.
 This does not happen often as most of the time, the Disney World area just experiences a bit of rain.
 But it has happened and is something you want to keep in mind when planning a Disney trip during hurricane season.

 If you find yourself in this situation, please follow all guidelines from Disney to ensure your safety during your trip.
 If it is safe to be in the parks, Disney will keep them open with some attractions and restaurants still available!
 Here are the top tips from our readers on how to enjoy the Disney parks in extreme weather!

 One reader said “Put your small electronics, wallet/money, and important paper work in plastic zip-lock bags.
 They will be waterproof and you can grab them in an emergency.”

 This is a good tip even if you’re just visiting during the rainy season.
 You’ll want a way to keep important things in a waterproof bag of some sort!
 Bring some bags with you and be prepared to use them in the parks!
 And if it doesn’t rain on your trip, you may want to put your important goodies in there when you hop on water rides!

 One reader said it best: “Put on a poncho.”
 They mentioned that “everyone else runs for a dry place.
 Not my family, get in line and enjoy.”